 That's the whole promise of a Jira AI assistant.
 The right tool can automate those repetitive tasks, summarize a messy issue in seconds, and even generate sub-tasks to get a project rolling.
 It’s all about giving your team the breathing room to focus on work that makes a real impact, rather than getting stuck in the weeds.

-Atlassian has its own built-in AI, but is it the perfect fit for every team?
-Let’s take an honest look at what Atlassian’s native AI can do, where it hits a wall, and what you should look for in a more powerful AI solution that connects your entire workflow.
+Atlassian has its own impressive built-in AI, which is a powerful starting point for many.
+Let's take a look at what Atlassian's native AI can do, how it can be extended for specialized needs, and what you should look for in an AI solution that connects your entire workflow.

 What is the native Jira AI assistant?